xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 Help text:
 > Include role phrases in association proposals by default

-The default is no role phrases.
+The default is to include role phrases.

 6.5.2 Invocation format